Wildlife at Attingham

 The estate has many miles of hedges, but far less than it would have had 50 years ago.
 To help put back what we have lost, our dedicated team of staff and volunteers plant or lay about a mile of new hedge each year.
 Hedges are important for wildlife.
 Over 100 wildlife species are known to be significantly associated with hedges, from lichens, birds, insects, mammals, and amphibians.
 Hedgerows act as wildlife corridors, connecting different habitats to each other while providing safety and a home for some species.

-Find out more about the traditional type of hedgelaying we do, and why, in our Ranger Blog Post - 'Hedging your bets'.
+Find out more about the traditional type of hedgelaying we do, and why, in our Ranger Blog Post from 2019 - 'Hedging your bets'.

 - Birds: the barn owl, raven and buzzard are the top predators here.